Berkeley Bicycle Accident Lawyer

 - Making a right turn: Bicyclists can be overlooked by drivers performing a right turn.
-It is possible for a car to end up directly in the path of a bicyclist if the driver fails to look before turning in the blind spot.
+A car can end up directly in the path of a bicyclist if the driver fails to look before turning in the blind spot.

-- Bicycle collisions at intersections: Bicycle accidents at intersections are common because vehicles are going straight as well as turning.
+- Bicycle collisions at intersections: Accidents are common because vehicles go straight and turn.
 In addition, not all areas have designated bicycle lanes.
 Aside from traffic merging from all directions, riders must contend with motorists turning right in the bike lane.

 - Backing accidents caused by motorists: Backing into the path of a bicyclist while leaving an alley, side street, or driveway can result in a collision.
-There are times when the driver does not pay adequate attention and fails to spot the rider.
+Sometimes, the driver does not pay adequate attention and fails to spot the rider.

-Taking care when driving can prevent a lot of bicycle crashes that can cause serious injuries.
-Since bicycle riders are more vulnerable, even a driver’s speed can increase the risk of severe trauma or a fatality.
+Taking care when driving can prevent many bicycle crashes that can cause serious injuries.
+Since bicycle riders are more vulnerable, even a driver's speed can increase the risk of severe trauma or fatality.
 A cyclist can be injured or killed by a variety of risky behaviors by motorists, including:

 - Speeding: There are many accidents caused by speeding.
 In an emergency, not only is the driver less likely to be able to stop, but the increased speed also puts the bicyclist at greater risk of injuries and death.

-- Being under the influence of alcohol or drugs: Drunk and drugged driving contribute to a significant number of all traffic accidents.
-As a result, someone riding a bicycle may end up suffering a serious injury as the driver lacks judgment, has poor reflexes and has impaired vision.
+- Being under the influence of alcohol or drugs: Drunk and drugged driving contribute to many traffic accidents.
+As a result, someone riding a bicycle may suffer a severe injury as the driver lacks judgment, has poor reflexes, and has impaired vision.

 - A fatigued driver is much more likely to cause a traffic accident involving a cyclist if he or she is too tired to drive.
-It's possible to get fatigued from medical problems that are untreated, working shifts or simply staying up too late the night before.
+Getting fatigued from untreated medical problems, working shifts, or simply staying up too late the night before is possible.
 However, the effects of fatigue on a driver are similar to those of someone who has had too much to drink.
 The driver may fall asleep at the wheel or drift into another lane, causing a bicycle accident.

 A strong case for the recovery of financial damages for the client can be built by establishing evidence before it disappears or is destroyed.
 Our team of experienced investigators goes directly to the accident scene to speak with the witnesses and check the police report for errors.
 The investigators also collect evidence such as the following:

-- Accident reconstruction provides investigators with useful information about how the collision occurred and the type of negligence demonstrated by the driver.
+- Accident reconstruction provides investigators with helpful information about how the collision occurred and the type of negligence demonstrated by the driver.

-- During the investigation, they will be looking for violations of the three-foot distance rule that led to the injuries.
+- During the investigation, they will look for violations of the three-foot distance rule that led to the injuries.
 This type of evidence is often available by using camera footage of the area.

-- When there was a bicycle collision at the intersection, they search for video footage from traffic and business cameras.
+- When a bicycle collided at the intersection, they searched for video footage from traffic and business cameras.

 - The investigators look for evidence of road damage that could have caused the accident, meaning the government entity responsible for its maintenance could be liable for damages.

-We then turn the case over to our experienced Berkeley bicycle accident lawyer team to build a strong case after all of the evidence has been collected.
-Providing this information is useful in negotiating on the client’s behalf with the insurance company.
+We then turn the case over to our experienced Berkeley bicycle accident lawyer team to build a strong case after collecting all the evidence.
+Providing this information helps negotiate with the insurance company on the client's behalf.
 The evidence can also be used in civil court since not all insurance companies cooperate and seek ways to lower or deny a claim.

 In the video that follows, Attorney Ed Smith discusses how to choose an injury lawyer to handle your case:Bicycle Accident Lawyers in Berkeley